netsil/utils/cli/docs/commands.md

 >> netsil alert create "MemorySpike" "avg(memPhysPctUsable) by (instance.host_name)" -c 10 -o "<" -a avg -d 5
 ```
 ## Delete, Get, List and Update Alert
 All these commands take the `alert id` as the input for manipulating the alert.
+- The `list` command can be used to get the name and id of the alerts.
-The `update` command will update the attributes provided in the options including option to mute/unmute alerts for example during scheduled downtime.
+- The `update` command will update the attributes provided in the options including an option to mute/unmute alerts for e.g. during scheduled downtime.
 ``` bash
 >> netsil alert update --help
 Usage: netsil alert update [OPTIONS] ALERTID